ASST-Bergamo-Est/covmatic-robotmanager/README.md

 ## Execution

-Covmatic Robotmanager API will listen for request from ***covmatic-robotstation*** package running on each target robot.
+Covmatic Robotmanager server will listen for request from ***covmatic-robotstation*** package running on each target robot.
 When a *pick* and *drop* or a *transfer* action are queued for a same plate name then the EVA robot will execute the plate transfer.

-In case of error (e.g. plate not grabbed) both every action related to that plate will be aborted.
+In case of error (e.g. plate not grabbed) every action related to that plate will be aborted.